wmathurin/SimpleApollo/README.md

 # SimpleApollo
-Simple application using Mobile SDK + React Native + Apollo GraphQL (client and server)
-- See [OVERVIEW](https://github.com/wmathurin/SimpleApollo/blob/dev/OVERVIEW.md) for an overview of the motivations and goals for developing this application
+Simple application using Mobile SDK + React Native + Apollo GraphQL (client and server) See [OVERVIEW](https://github.com/wmathurin/SimpleApollo/blob/dev/OVERVIEW.md) for an overview of the motivations and goals for developing this application.
-- See [STEPS](https://github.com/wmathurin/SimpleApollo/blob/dev/STEPS.md) for a history of the development of the application

 ## To get started do the following from the root directory
 ``` shell